Pouilly-Fuissé Les Birbettes

 The main characteristic of the old vines is their capacity to set up a kind of "regulatory system" limiting the direct influence of the climatic conditions and allowing a regular growth during the warm season, so that the grapes can attain the best possible ripeness.
 Their bunches are always constituted by small berries and have a remarkably consistent potential within the different vintages.
 The wine produced with these grapes expresses more purity and verticality, and is distinguished by a saline imprint which we consider the clearest expression of minerality.

 This is a cuvée which starts to express itself completely from the third year in the bottle, and becomes more and more complex during the following years.
-The good vintages of Les Birbettes can age from 10 to 15 years or more.
+The good vintages of Les Birbettes can age from 15 years or more.